 Test of Essential Academic Skill (TEAS)

 The TEAS exam may be taken anywhere that it is offered (it does not have to be taken at Sac State).
 TEAS exams fill up quickly — if you plan to take it at Sac State, plan ahead as they fill up months in advance.
+You can register for the TEAS exam by visiting the ATI Testing website here.

 Admission into programs leading to licensure and credentialing does not guarantee that students will obtain a license or credential.
 Licensure and credentialing requirements are set by agencies that are not controlled by or affiliated with the CSU and requirements can change at any time.
 For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or tax payer identification number) or successfully passing a criminal background check.
 Students are responsible for determining whether they can meet licensure or credentialing requirements.